sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 * If you did some text analysis, what interesting things did you find?
 Graphs or other visualizations may be very useful here for showing your results.
 * If you created a program that does something interesting (e.g. a Markov text synthesizer), be sure to provide a few interesting examples of the program's output.

+**Limitations** _[~1 paragraph]_

+Talk about why you chose your data set and analysis technique.
+Discuss the biases and limitations of each.

 **Reflection** _[~1 paragraph]_

 From a process point of view, what went well?
 What could you improve?
+How would you attempt to mitigate the ethical problems with your project?
+Other
-Other possible reflection topics: Was your project appropriately scoped?
+possible reflection topics: Was your project appropriately scoped?
 Did you have a good plan for unit testing?
 How will you use what you learned going forward?
 What do you wish you knew before you started that would have helped